Jewish schisms: Sabbateans and Frankists

-In 1648 Shabtai Tzvi declared himself to be the long-awaited Jewish Messiah whilst living in the Ottoman Empire.
-Vast numbers of Jews, known as Sabbateans, believed him; but when under pain of a death sentence in front of the Turkish sultan Mehmed IV he became an apostate from Judaism by becoming a Muslim, his movement crumbled.
-Nevertheless, for centuries, small groups of Jews believed in him, and the rabbis were always on guard against any manifestations of this schism, always suspicious of hidden "Shebselach" (Yiddish for "little Sabbatians", a play on the word for "young dumb sheep").
-When the movement of Hasidism began attracting many followers, the rabbis were once again suspicious that this was Sabbatianism in different form.
+In 1648, Sabbatai Zevi declared himself to be the long-awaited Jewish Messiah whilst living in the Ottoman Empire.
+Vast numbers of Jews, known as Sabbateans, believed him.
+Still, when under pain of a death sentence in front of the Ottoman sultan Mehmed IV, he became an apostate from Judaism by becoming a Muslim, his movement crumbled.
+Nevertheless, for centuries, small groups of Jews believed in him, and the rabbis were always on guard against any manifestations of this schism, always suspicious of hidden Shebselekh (Yiddish for "little Sabbatians", a play on the word for "young dumb sheep").
+When the movement of Hasidism began attracting many followers, the rabbis were again suspicious that this was Sabbatianism in different forms.
 It would take centuries to sort out these complex divisions and schisms.

-After his mysterious death somewhere in the area of Turkish Albania, groups of Jews continued to be clandestine followers of Shabtai Tzvi even though they had outwardly converted to Islam, these Jews being known as the Donmeh.
-Jewish converts to Islam were, at times, therefore regarded with great suspicion by their fellow Muslims.
+After his mysterious death somewhere in the area of Ottoman Albania, groups of Jews continued to be clandestine followers of Shabbatai Sevi even though they had outwardly converted to Islam, these Jews being known as the Donmeh.
+Jewish converts to Islam were, at times, therefore, regarded with great suspicion by their fellow Muslims.